 Which Smartwatches Monitor Blood Pressure?

-If you are looking for a smartwatch to monitor your blood pressure, there are a few to choose from.
+If you are looking for a smartwatch to physically monitor your blood pressure, there are a few to choose from.
+This list is divided between watches that can record your blood pressure manually to those that can actually take an accurate measurement.
 Find out more below:

 Since the first Apple Watch, it is clear that the brand has had a focus on health.
 They have introduced many USPs that have focused on the wearer’s health.
 When it comes to the heart, Apple first introduced a heart monitor that would measure and track a person’s heart rate.
 Following on from the success of this, Apple introduced an ECG function.
 It is clear this doesn’t replace medical care or visiting a doctor.
 However, it does give the wearer an indication of whether there are issues with their heart.

 To go a step further, blood pressure monitoring is available on Apple Watch.
 However, not as part of their suite of health apps.
 It is possible to download apps such as Qardio through the App Store.
 These can link with a smart blood pressure monitor, or fitness apps such as MyFitnessPal that allow you to manually record your blood pressure.